 Controversial pick with Sheep Ranch, but views aside, I think the other three are better golf courses.

 The caveat to this, is if you’ve played the others and haven’t played Sheep Ranch yet?
-Then obviously you should absolutely play it!
+Then obviously you should play it!

 Bandon Dunes Courses Ranked

 The best part about Bandon is that if you ask 10 people to rank the 5 courses, you’ll likely get 10 different answers.
 They’re all world-class, but each definitely has its own personality and caters to different personal preferences.